Where Is Fred?: Critical response

 Where Is Fred? received mixed to negative reviews.
 Prisma-Online.de described the film as "flat, childish, annoying and stupid".
 The Lexicon of International Films named it as "the mix of desolate confusion, outrageous script and irritating stereotype".
 However, F. M. Hemke of Filmszene.de wrote that Where Is Fred? was a "really funny and entertaining film, a successful firework of situation comedy, despite a lame start", and gave the film seven out of ten points.
-Matthew Englander of Live Journal gave the film rather mixed review, writing, "have to admit that parts of it were quite funny but overall it went on too long".
+Matthew Englander of LiveJournal gave the film rather mixed review, writing, "have to admit that parts of it were quite funny but overall it went on too long".
 Marcus Kleine Filmseit called the film "politically incorrect", but praised the performance of Christoph Maria Herbst.
 Claudia Wente also praised the performance of Jürgen Vogel and wrote that he "played with convincing ease".

 Accolades

 Tanja Wenzel won Undine Award for Best Young Comedian for her performance, while Til Schweiger won Jupiter Award for Best German Actor.